-J6b Thinking of ANY attempts to stop smoking ...// using ... [fill entry same as J4 fill - cigars/pipes // E-cigarettes/ smokeless tobacco] because you were trying to quit, during the past 12 months, what was the length of time of the ONE attempt that lasted the longest?
+J6b Thinking of ANY attempts to stop smoking ...// using ... [fill entry same as J4 fill - cigars/pipes // e-cigarettes/ smokeless tobacco] because you were trying to quit, during the past 12 months, what was the length of time of the ONE attempt that lasted the longest?

-o de la companya de

 FR: IF QUIT ATTEMPT BEGAN MORE THAN 12 MONTHS AGO BUT ENDED WITHIN THE PAST 12 MONTHS, COUNT ALL OF IT.

 J6bnum ENTER NUMBER

-(1 -96)

 J6bunt ENTER UNIT REPORTED

+(1) DAYS

+(2) WEEKS

-(1) DAYS (2) WEEKS (3) MONTHS
+(3) MONTHS

-LI

-[IF (J6num >18 AND J6bunt = 2) OR (J6bnum >12 AND J6bunt = 3), GO TO J6bv] [ELSE, IF J4 AND J6b FILL IS "CIGARS" (ONLY TOBACCO PRODUCT CURRENTLY USED IS CIGARS), GO TO J7cINT]
+[IF (J6num >18 AND J6bunt = 2) OR (J6bnum >12 AND J6bunt = 3), GO TO J6bv] [ELSE, IF J4 AND J6b FILL IS "CIGARS" (ONLY TOBACCO PRODUCT CURRENTLY USED IS CIGARS), GO TO J7cINT] [ELSE, GO TO SECTION K]

 J6bv I have recorded that the LONGEST length of time you stopped smoking//using [fill entry same fill as J4-cigars/ pipes//e-cigarettes/ smokeless tobacco] in the past 12 months because you were TRYING to quit was [fill entry J6bnum/J6bunt]?
 Is that correct?

-(1) YES (2) NO

-LI

-[IF J6bv = 1 AND J4, J6b, AND J6bv FILL IS "CIGARS" (ONLY TOBACCO PRODUCT CURRENTLY USED IS CIGARS), GO TO J7cINT] [IF J6bv = 2, GO TO J6bnum/unt TO CORRECT]
+[IF J6bv = 2, GO TO J6bnum/unt TO CORRECT] [ELSE, IF J6bv = 1 AND J4, J6b, AND J6bv FILL IS "CIGARS" (ONLY TOBACCO PRODUCT CURRENTLY USED IS CIGARS), GO TO J7cINT] [ELSE, GO TO SECTION K]

+J7cINT The LAST TIME you tried to QUIT smoking CIGARS in the past 12 months: Did you:

+FR: FOR THIS QUESTION, RE-READ STEM IF NECESSARY

+[GO TO SECTION K]

+J7AltIN When you quit smoking CIGARS completely, did you do ANY of the following, whether or not you think they were effective:

-J7cINT The I you TIME you tried to QUIT smoking CIGARS in the past 12 months: Did FR: FOR 7 THIS QUESTION, RE-READ STEM IF NECESSARY (1) Y (2) N J7c Tr y to quit by SWITCHING to smokeless tobacco such as chewing tobacco, snuff, or snus?
+FR: FOR THIS QUESTION, RE-READ STEM IF NECESSARY]

+- (1) YES (2) NO - J7cAlt || Try to quit by SWITCHING to smokeless tobacco such as chewing tobacco, snuff, or snus?
+DOES NOT INCLUDE NICOTINE POUCHES SUCH AS ZYN (PRONOUNCED "zin"), ON!, OR VELO (PRONOUNCED "vee-low").

 FR: PRONOUNCE "SNUS" TO RHYME WITH "GOOSE."

-J7d Try to quit by SWITCHING to electronic or E-cigarettes?
-[GO T O SE CTION VK] J7AltIN • quit smoking CIGARS completely, did you do ANY of the following, not you think they were effective: FR: I FOR T HIS QUESTION, RE-READ STEM IF NECESSARY] (1) Y (2) N J7cAlt ; l Try to quit by SWITCHING to smokeless tobacco such as chewing tobacco, snuff, or snus?
-FR: PRONOUNCE "SNUS" TO RHYME WITH "GOOSE."
-J7dAl t l Try to quit by SWITCHING to electronic or E-cigarettes?
-[GO T O SE CTION J K]
+J7dAlt || Try to quit by SWITCHING to electronic or e-cigarettes?
+Some popular brands include NJOY, Blu, Vuse, and JUUL (PRONOUNCED LIKE "JEWEL").

+J7eAlt || Try to quit by SWITCHING to nicotine pouches?
+These are different from other smokeless tobacco products because they do not contain any tobacco leaf.
+These small white pouches contain nicotine which users place in their mouth.
+Some popular brands include Zyn (PRONOUNCED "zin"), ON!, Rogue, or Velo (PRONOUNCED "veelow").

+[GO TO SECTION K]